 Three cups of sugar, one of water; boil to a thick, clear syrup, or until it begins to be brittle; pour this, boiling hot, over the well-beaten whites of three eggs; stir the mixture very briskly, and pour the sugar in slowly; beat it, when all in, until cool.
 Flavor with lemon or vanilla extract.

-This, spread between any white cake layers, answers for a simple Ice Cream Cake.
+This, spread between any white cake layers, answers for a simple Cream Cake.

-Traditional ice cream cakes are known for their thin, light layers thickly spread with creamy white icing, though there were variations.
-They contained NO ice cream.
+Traditional cream cakes are known for their thin, light layers thickly spread with creamy white icing, though there were variations.
+They contained NO ice cream despite being called ice cream cakes by some chefs.

-These moist dessert cakes are simple to make, but they are finicky regarding cooking time and oven temperature, so keep a close eye on them while they bake.
-Do NOT over bake them.
+These moist dessert cakes are simple to make, but they are finicky regarding cooking time and oven temperature, so keep a very close eye on them while they bake.
+DO NOT OVER BAKE.

-Also, the luscious, creamy filling and the multi layers of moist white cake are what really set this cake apart, so do NOT skimp on the filling.
+Also, since the luscious, creamy filling and the multi layers of moist white cake are what really set this cake apart, DO NOT skimp on the filling.
 Double the filling recipe should you need to.
+Be generous!

 Whether you want to make a